 It Beats the Grand Canyon

 The views, trails, and endless possibilities for outdoor fun at Zion National Park are a few reasons to choose this national park over the Grand Canyon.
-If you are visiting from Las Vegas, Zion is not only closer but also offers many more food, lodging, and activity options.
+If you are visiting Las Vegas, Zion is not only closer but also offers much more food, lodging, and activity options.
 From bike riding and river rafting to rock climbing and hiking, Zion National Park is where to escape from the city.
 Families will enjoy the shorter hikes to dazzling pools and small waterfalls as well as the wide open space of the valley floor.
 Head to the higher elevations for endless vistas and magnificent scenery.
 The Grand Canyon gets a lot of well-deserved attention, but Southern Utah is far more picturesque than Arizona.Continue to 3 of 3 below.

 03 of 03

 The Shuttle Bus Makes Exploring Easy

 The free shuttle bus in Zion National Park is a convenient way to get around the Zion Valley and you won't need to worry about parking.
 Plus private vehicles aren't allowed in certain areas of the park.
 The shuttle is free and runs throughout the valley at regular intervals.
 Upon entering the park, head to the visitors center where you can pick up a shuttle.
 You can also gather information here about hiking and sightseeing in the park.

 If you have a vehicle, drive into the higher elevations for more hiking options as well as access to Bryce Canyon and Escalante Canyon.
-Note that during peak tourist season, vehicles are restricted to certain parts of the park so your best bet for transportation is either by bicycle or on the free shuttles.
+Note that during peak tourist season, many are restricted to certain parts of the park so your best bet for transportation is either by bicycle or on the free shuttles.